getify/You-Dont-Know-JS/up & going/ch1.md

 ## Functions

 The phone store employee probably doesn't carry around a calculator to figure out the taxes and final purchase amount for your phones.
-That's a task he needs to define once and reuse over and over again.
+That's a task she needs to define once and reuse over and over again.
 Odds are, the company has a checkout register with those "functions" built-in.

 Similarly, your program will almost certainly want to break up the code's tasks into reusable pieces.
 The way to do this is to define a `function`.